cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Next we will change the for-loop at line 154 to use the added correction.
+Next, we will change the for-loop at line 154 to use the added correction.
 Again, we are skipping pileup variables for data.

 ```py
 for variable in variables: